fabianaiolfi/eu-policy-feedback/README.md

   - In order to overcome problem that distance between laws is unclear: Somehow combine scores from other techniques in order to retrieve ideological “distance” between laws

 - [ ] Systematic Evaluation of all Measurements
-  - Compare results amongst themselves and with expert survey (e.g. [this expert survey](https://www.dropbox.com/scl/fi/392u06vxzhz6sqebe5mam/EU_Competencies_Index_codebook_v1.pdf?rlkey=vgbqc57dmxur7rakqpekdswy8&dl=0))
+  - Compare results amongst themselves and with expert survey (e.g. [this expert survey](https://www.dropbox.com/scl/fi/392u06vxzhz6sqebe5mam/EU_Competencies_Index_codebook_v1.pdf?rlkey=vgbqc57dmxur7rakqpekdswy8&dl=0), data: https://www.eucompetencies.com/data/)
   - How reliable are the summaries compared to the preamble or entire text?

 ## General To Do